SFe-Team-was-taken/SFe/format-specification/section7.md

         };
 ```

-"wInstGenNdx" and "wInstModNdx" are now DWORD.
-(SFe64)
+### wInstGenNdx and wInstModNdx are now DWORD (SFe64)

 - Up to 4,294,967,296 Generators and Modulators are therefore available in SFe64.
-    - Therefore, the infamous "Out of Instrument Generators!" error should subside.
+    - The infamous "Out of Instrument Generators!" error should thus subside.
 - Also renamed to "dwInstGenNdx" and "dwInstModNdx" to reflect the change from WORD to DWORD.

 All values in this sub-chunk should be used as directed in the SF2.04 specification, with corrections owing to the changed data types.